Blog Home / Compliance / Boosting Financial Resilience: Cybersecurity Audits for Finance Teams

 • Conducting regular IT audits to demonstrate compliance.

-• Implementing safeguards to protect financial data.
+• Implementing safeguards to protect financial data

-Key components of the NYDFS Regulation include:
+Key Components of the NYDFS Regulation:

-• Conducting regular risk assessments.
+• Risk Assessments: Conducting regular risk assessments.

-• Reporting cybersecurity events to the NYDFS.
+• Reporting: Reporting cybersecurity events to the NYDFS.

 Understanding and implementing these regulations is a vital step toward enhancing your finance team’s cybersecurity posture.
 For further reading, explore our resources on finance team cybersecurity responsibilities and cyber threats in the finance industry.